xtianjms/WD-Seatwork-4/readme.md

 The purpose of this project is to demonstrate the ability to create visually appealing and functional web pages using basic web technologies.

-Landing Page:
-  - Title: Landing Page
-  - Subtitle: Seatwork 4
-  - Description: My website features a variety of distinct hero layouts, each meticulously crafted with HTML, CSS, and, JavaScript.
-  - Navigation: Links to feature pages.

 HTML:
   - Used to structure the content of the landing page and feature pages.
 CSS: